 On May 20, 2016, the Company entered into a Credit Agreement ("Agreement") with Texas Capital Bank, National Association ("TCB") for a term loan of \$8.0 million in senior credit facilities.
 The proceeds of the term loan were used by the Company to fund repurchases of the Company's common stock.
 Subject to the terms of the Agreement, on May 20, 2016, TCB advanced the Company \$100.00.
 On July 1, 2016, TCB advanced the remaining principal amount of \$7,999,900 per a promissory note dated May 20, 2016 between the Company and TCB, at a rate of 3.75% per annum plus LIBOR, payable monthly with a maturity date of July 2021.
 On August 26, 2016, the Company entered into a First Amendment to Credit Agreement with TCB.
-Pursuant to terms of the First Amendment to Credit Agreement, on August 26, 2016 TCB made an additional advance to the Company in principal amount of \$2,133,433 per an Amended and Restated Promissory Note dated August 26, 2016 between the Company and TCB.
-The additional proceeds of the term loan were used by the Company to fund a portion of the Settlement Agreement and Release of All Claims with Charles D. Nyberg and Mary J. Nyberg, individually and as Trustees of the CDMJ Nyberg Family Trust as described in Note 15.
-As of November 30, 2017, and November 30, 2016, principal paid to date is approximately \$2,633,000 and \$633,000, respectively.
-As of November 30, 2017, and November 30, 2016, the Company paid interest of \$406,139 and \$164,799, respectively, which is reflected in interest expense on the accompanying consolidated statements of comprehensive income (loss).
+Pursuant to terms of the First Amendment to Credit Agreement, on August 26, 2016, TCB made an additional advance to the Company in principal amount of \$2,133,433 per an Amended and Restated Promissory Note dated August 26, 2016 between the Company and TCB.
+The additional proceeds of the term loan were used by the Company to fund the extinguishment of revenue sharing agreements.
+On June 11, 2018, the Company entered into a Second Amendment to Credit Agreement with TCB.
+Pursuant to the terms of the Second Amendment to Credit Agreement, TCB increased the current outstanding principal amount of the loan from TCB by \$9,000,000 to finance a portion of the purchase price of the Cord: Use Purchase.
+In connection therewith, Cryo-Cell executed and delivered to TCB a Second Amended and Restated Promissory Note, in the principal amount of \$15,500,000.
+As of November 30, 2018, and November 30, 2017, the Company paid interest of \$589,583 and \$406,139, respectively, which is reflected in interest expense on the accompanying consolidated statements of comprehensive (loss) income.

 On May 20, 2016, the Company also entered into a Subordination Agreement with TCB and CrowdOut Capital LLC ("CrowdOut") for a subordinated loan of the principal amount of \$650,000, which amount CrowdOut advanced to the Company on May 20, 2016.
 The proceeds of the subordinated loan were to be used by the Company to fund continued repurchases of the Company's common stock.
 Per a promissory note dated May 20, 2016 between the Company and CrowdOut, interest at 12% per annum on the principal sum of \$650,000 is payable monthly with a maturity date of July 2021, at which time, the principal amount of \$650,000 was payable.
 On June 5, 2017, the principal sum of \$650,000 plus interest of \$867 was paid to CrowdOut and the subordinated loan was paid in full.
-As of November 30, 2017 and November 30, 2016, the Company paid interest of \$40,300 and \$42,250, respectively, which is reflected in interest expense on the accompanying consolidated statements of comprehensive income (loss).
+As of November 30, 2018 and November 30, 2017, the Company paid interest of \$0 and \$40,300, respectively, which is reflected in interest expense on the accompanying consolidated statements of comprehensive (loss) income.